lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 as described in more detail in the subsection :ref:`custom-resolvers`, above.

-All of the properties defined under `dbuild.resolvers` in that manner are collected, and sorted alphabetically by key; the resulting list is then used to resolve artifacts for that dbuild run.
+All of the properties defined under `options.resolvers` in that manner are collected, and sorted alphabetically by key; the resulting list is then used to resolve artifacts for that dbuild run.

-The order of the definitions in the JSON configuration file is not important; all of the resolvers found within ``vars.dbuild.resolver`` are collected at the end, and sorted alphabetically by key.
+The order of the definitions in the JSON configuration file is not important; all of the resolvers found within ``options.resolver`` are collected at the end, and sorted alphabetically by key.
 In the example above, "local" (with label "0") would come before "cachemvn" (label "1") even if the lines were swapped.
 The